How To Register SSS Online: A Step-by-Step Guide

-- Reported for coverage either as an employed, self-employed, voluntary, non-working spouse, or OFW member
+- Reported for coverage either as an employed, self-employed, voluntary, non-working spouse or OFW member

 - At least one-month posted contribution

-Why register for an online SSS account?
+Why Register for an Online SSS Account?

-Simple: it’s for your own convenience.
+Simple: it’s for your convenience.

 You can quickly transact with the SSS anytime and anywhere, as long as you have a computer or handheld device and internet access.

-1. SSS online services for members.
+1. SSS online services for members

-SSS members can do the following using either the old My.SSS portal or new SSS Member Portal:
+SSS members can do the following using the new SSS online Member Portal:

 - View SSS membership details (SSS number, date of coverage, coverage status, etc.)